Global Hyperbolicity through the Eyes of the Null Distance: Introduction

 \end{cor}

-Corollary~\ref{cor:differentg0} can be viewed as a Lorentzian version of the Riemannian distance theorem obtained by Burtscher~\cite[Thm.\ 4.5]{Bur}.
-On a global scale the situation is, of course, quite different and it is here where globally hyperbolic spacetimes really shine.
+Amongst others, the proof of Theorem~\ref{thm:nonsmooth} requires semiglobal techniques to go from open sets to compact sets.
+On a global scale the situation is even more involved and it is here where globally hyperbolic spacetimes really shine.
 We prove the following.

-\begin{thm} Let $(M,g)$ be a globally hyperbolic spacetime and $\tau$ a Cauchy temporal function.
-Then the null distances \emph{encodes causality}, that is, for any $p,q \in M$,
+\begin{thm} Let $(M,g)$ be a globally hyperbolic spacetime and $\tau$ a locally anti-Lipschitz time function such that all nonempty level sets are future (or past) Cauchy.
+Then the null distance \emph{encodes causality}, that is, for any $p,q \in M$,

 \end{thm}